Areas of expertise

 She currently teaches on the following courses:

-Satu’s research centers on the management of strategic change, a research theme set at the frontiers of strategic management and organization theory.
-Her focus in the study of strategic change has centered on the management of mergers and acquisitions (M&A).
-Within this remit, Satu’s empirical and conceptual contributions relate to the sociocultural dynamics of M&A, change agents enabling M&A, and research methods.
+Satu’s research centers on the management of strategic change, a research theme set at the frontiers of strategic management, organization theory and organization development.
+Her focus in the study of strategic change centers on the management of mergers and acquisitions (M&A) and sustainability transitions.
+Within this remit, Satu’s empirical and conceptual contributions relate to the sociocultural dynamics of strategic change, change agents, and research methods.
 She has authored over 120 publications, including academic articles, special issues, books, book chapters, managerial articles and international conference papers.
-Her international academic journal publications appear in e.g. Journal of Management, British Journal of Management, Human Resource Management, International Business Review, European Management Review, European Journal of Management, and Management International Review.
+Her international academic journal publications appear in e.g. Journal of Management, British Journal of Management, Human Resource Management, International Business Review, European Management Review, European Journal of Management, Management International Review, and Sustainability.

-As an academic, her approach to scientific inquiry is collaborative.
-She is co-editor of the Handbook of Mergers and Acquisitions (2012) published with Oxford University Press (744p.), a first to combine financial, strategic and sociocultural perspectives to the study and practice of M&A; and co-editor of special issues on M&As in Scandinavian Journal of Management, and European Journal of International Management.
+As an academic, her approach to scientific inquiry is collaborative and interdisciplinary.
+She is lead editor of the Research Handbook of Sustainability Agency (2021) published by Edward Elgar, and co-editor of the Handbook of Mergers and Acquisitions (2012) published by Oxford University Press.
+She presently co-edits special issues in International Journal of Project Management, European Management Journal, and Sustainability, while she has published special issues in Scandinavian Journal of Management, and European Journal of International Management.
 Together with international colleagues, she initiated and chaired the M&A track at the annual conference of the European Academy of Management (2008-2014), and regularly co-chairs the M&A track at the annual conference of the European Group of Organization Studies.
-She is member of the editorial review boards of Journal of Management Studies and International Journal of Cross-Cultural Management.
-In 2014, she was awarded the Emerald Publishing Outstanding Contributor Award.
+She is member of the editorial review boards of Journal of Management Studies, International Journal of Cross-Cultural Management, and section editor of Sustainability.
+In 2014, she was awarded the Emerald Publishing Outstanding Contributor Award, while she has also received reviewer and international conference best paper awards.
 Her review of the cultural challenges in M&As featured in Forbes (2016).
-She is co-instructor of four PhD candidates graduated from University College London and Aalto University, and has acted as external examiner of PhD theses completed at e.g. HEC Montreal, University of London, and University of Oxford.
+Her research has featured on BBC Radio4, Sweden's radio, and various Finnish media outlets.
+In 2020, she received the societal impact award of Turku School of Economics.

 research engagement is closely tied to industry and the daily practice of work,

-in particular as regards Nordic multinationals.
+in particular as regards Nordic multinationals and public sector organizations.
 She is principal investigator

 in research project grants awarded e.g. the Finnish Academy's Strategic Research Council 2019-2021, by the Finnish Work Environment Fund 2018-19,